-Crispy Coconut Chicken is the healthy meal that tastes like an indulgence – make them baked or fried!
+Crispy Coconut Chicken is the healthy meal that tastes like an indulgence – make it baked or fried!

 You can bake the coconut chicken in the oven or fry it on the stove top.
 Both are delicious options.